Gush Paint Vs Nippon Paint: What’s their Main Difference

 - Odourless Anti-mould: Water-resistant, resistant to peeling and blistering

 - Matex, and acrylic copolymer emulsion: Anti-algae, matte.
 Can be used on ceilings, soft boards, concrete, wood

 Furthermore, for other projects you may find the company’s metal and wood paints very helpful.

-Gush Paint is a relatively new company.
-It was founded after 2015, and was inspired by the issue of pollution.
+Gush Earth is a relatively new company.
+It was founded in 2015, and was inspired by the issue of pollution.
 Indoor pollution can be 3 – 5 times greater than outdoor pollution, because building materials release toxins into the air, and cause health problems such as asthma and sinusitis.
 In fact, formaldehyde causes neurasthenia, headache, dizziness, insomnia, fatigue of the lower limbs and genetic toxicity.

 So, Gush Proprietary Catalyst (GPC) is an active ingredient in the paint which breaks down VOCs.
 It uses lattice doping and electric hole positioning to interact with oxygen and water vapour to produce free radicals.
 When formaldehyde and benzene come in contact with these free radicals, the latter break those harmful chemicals into harmless ones, like, water and carbon dioxide.
 It doesn’t require light in order to function, either.

-On the practical side, Gush Paint has more than 200 colours available.
+On the practical side, Gush Earth has more than 200 colours available.
 There are a number of features worth noting:

 - Gush is an air purifier.
 You can smoke or cook in the room, and the paint will absorb the smells.
-The odours are absorbed to the under-layer of the paint, which has technology to break it down.
+The odours are absorbed by the under-layer of the paint, which has the technology to break it down.
 Its catalysts remove odours and VOCs.